dhivyalak/RNNPytorch/README.md

     Note: The Jupyter Notebook included in the project has been cleared of output.
 If you would like to see the Notebook that has already been completed with output, refer to the [example Notebook](https://raw.githubusercontent.com/IBM/dl-learning-path-assets/main/unsupervised-deeplearning/examples/autoencoders.ipynb).
 # Import Stock Data CSV file
-For this tutorial, we will be using Stock Data from IBM Watson
+For this tutorial, we will be using Stock Data from IBM Watson.
+You can find the link to the stock data here:

+1. Go to your "RNN Implementation using Pytorch" project.

+2.

 # Read through the Notebook